Family ‘devastated’ after body found in search for brother of judo Olympian

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-A judo Olympian said her family is “devastated” after her brother’s body was found three days after he went missing in Bristol.
+A judo Olympian said her family was “devastated” after her brother’s body was found three days after he went missing in Bristol.

 More than 100 police officers had been involved in the search for Luis Piovesana, 26, whose sister Lubjana Piovesana competed for Team GB before switching to the Austrian team.